Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Experiment

-\paragraph{Explicit spatial information} To demonstrate the spatial representation ability of STMR, we further compare it with other prompting formats as an LLM's spatial information prompt.
-In Topo format (row 1 of~\cref{tab:ablation1}, we maintain a linguistic-formed map that captures the topological relationships between different nodes.
+To demonstrate the spatial representation ability of STMR, we further compare it with other prompting formats as an LLM's spatial information prompt.
+In Topo format (row 1 of~\cref{tab:different_spatial_info}), we maintain a linguistically formed map that captures the topological relationships between different nodes.
 Each node records textual descriptions of visual observations, and the connectivity between nodes is described using textual prompts.
-For example, "Place 1 is connected with Places 2, 4, 0, 3".
-In Metric format (row 2 of~\cref{tab:ablation1}, we arrange the visual observations from 8 different directions in a clockwise order relative to the agent's current orientation and concatenate them into a single prompt.
-Each vision observation records the direction and distance of the landmark, for example, "a white building in the left front 10 meters away".
-It is shown that row 2 improves SR by 1.2\% (absolute) over row 1 but still poorer navigation performance, since for some landmarks such as roads and rivers, UAVs still cannot obtain region-level spatial information based on a certain point distance description.
-Our STMR combining the semantic, topological, and metric information significantly enhances the UAV’s exploration capability and improves the accuracy in SR and OSR by over 10\%.
+For example, \emph{Place 1 is connected with Places 2, 4, 0, 3}.
+In the Metric format (row 2 of~\cref{tab:different_spatial_info}), we arrange the visual observations from 8 different directions in a clockwise order relative to the agent's current orientation and concatenate them into a single prompt.
+Each visual observation records the direction and distance of the landmark, for example, \emph{a white building in the left front 10 meters away}.
+It is shown that row 2 improves SR by 1.2\% (absolute) over row 1 but still demonstrates poorer navigation performance.
+This is because, for certain landmarks like roads and rivers, UAVs still cannot obtain region-level spatial information based solely on point-distance descriptions.
+In contrast, our STMR combining the semantic, topological, and metric information, significantly enhances the UAV’s exploration capability and improves OSR accuracy by over 10\%.

-\paragraph{State update of sub-goal} To ensure that each sub-goal will be executed despite environment changes, in each iteration, the LLM does not change the original path plan, but updates the status of the current sub-goal according to the observation, including \textit{todo}, \textit{in process}, and \textit{completed}.
-We compare this strategy with updating the entire multi-step path planning (row 1) according to the observation in each iteration.
-The results are shown in \cref{tab:ablation2}.
-This strategy does not notably enhance the Oracle Success Rate (OSR), showing that the proposed STMR already furnishes enough capacity for navigating the environment comprehensively.
-Nonetheless, it positively impacts the decision-making process, resulting in an increase in the success rate (SR) from 9.0\% to 10.8\%.